 Although you can put your own money into the business and borrow from family and friends.
 At some point, you will need third parties to get involved in helping you move forward.

 The benefit of investment is that you don’t have to put your own capital at risk.
 It means that you don’t lose as much if the business is not a success.

-So, how can you get investment?
-There are a number of different options available, each option with its own advantages and disadvantages.
+So, how can you get an investment?
+There are many different options available, each option with its own advantages and disadvantages.

-In this article, we will look at how private equity, venture capital, and angel investing work, including the advantages and disadvantages of each and how to find funding.
+In this article, we will look at how private equity, angel investing, and VC work, including the advantages and disadvantages of each and how to find funding.